jpap19/VPC-Project-In-Production/README.md

 - <b>docs.aws.amazon.com</b> https://docs.aws.amazon.com/vpc/latest/userguide/vpc-example-private-subnets-nat.html

-<h2>Program walk-through Overview:</h2>
+<h2>Project walk-through Steps:</h2>

 The implementation will be in done in 4 Steps:

-STEP 1:  Create and Configure the VPC, Configure the subnets, NAT gateways, VPC endpoints, and Enable DNS hostnames.
+STEP 1:  Create and Configure the VPC, Configure the subnets, NAT gateways.

 STEP 2:  Deploy the application using Amazon EC2 Auto Scaling.